LOW DOSE ATROPINE FOR SYMPTOMATIC RELIEF

 A Brief Introduction

 Atropine is naturally occurring chemical and originally derived from plants and affects the parasympathetic nervous system.
 It has been used in ophthalmology for well over 100 years and is commonly used for dilating the pupils, treating severe eye inflammation, and with long-term use, it has been shown to reduce the progression of myopia (nearsightedness).

 The commercially-available strength (1%) produces very large dilation of the pupils and paralyzes accommodation (eye's focusing ability) and can lasts for up to several days.
-At that strength it has very specific and justifiable uses, but the side effects of extreme sensitivity to light from a widely dilated pupil and loss of ability to focus up close make it unacceptable for use.
+At that strength it is very rarely used because the side effects of extreme sensitivity to light and loss of ability to focus up close.
 For eye exams in the office, we use a much shorter acting agent, usually tropicamide.

 HOW YOU SEE YOUR FLOATERS: